William Rae (firefighter)

 William Rae (1869 – 27 November 1904) was a Scottish firefighter who served in the Glasgow Fire Brigade.

-Rae responded to tackle a fire at the North British Railway Company, Glasgow on 24 November 1904 where he was seriously injured by an exploding boiler.
+Rae responded to tackle a fire on North British Railway premises in Glasgow on 24 November 1904 where he was seriously injured by an exploding boiler.
 He died of his injuries three days later.

 Rae was memorialized in Scottish Fire and Rescue Service's Firefighters' Heritage Trail where one of the twelve plaques is dedicated to him.

 Personal life

 Rae was born in 1869.
 At the time of his death in 1904 he was married and had four children; the oldest child was 10 years old.

 Fire fighting career

 Rae, a carpenter by trade, joined the fire service in November 1891 and rose through the rank to become a merit class fireman.
 From 1897 to 1904 he was in charge of the joiner's shop.

 In 1904, Rae was stationed at the newly opened Central Fire Station at Ingram Street, Glasgow.